jeffThompson/CreativeProgramming2/Resources/UsingAnExternalEditor.md

 * `--no-notify` removes the little popup in the upper-lefthand corner
 * `--browser` lets you choose which browser to open

+**What is the `-g` for when installing `browser-sync`?**
+It means that `browser-sync` will be installed globally on your computer.
+Some developers like to keep separate installs for different projects.
+This can avoid problems like one tool requiring an older version of another.
+Unless you're already doing this, it will be easiest to just install `browser-sync` globally.

 **What is that weird URL in my browser?**